Cyclescape FAQ

 What funding is needed?

 We are seeking funds for a full-time developer.
-We have an enormous number of ideas on how to integrate campaigners, issues, Local Authorities, and cycling data together in clever and time-saving ways.
+We have an enormous number of ideas and proposed improvements on how to integrate campaigners, issues, Local Authorities, and cycling data together in clever and time-saving ways.

-How does this compare to our current mailing list?
+How does this compare to our group's current mailing list?

-Cyclescape is much more than just an inflexible mailing list.
+Cyclescape is much more than just an inflexible mailing list (though you can use as a mailing list too - even digests are supported).

 Firstly and most importantly, it recognises the key point that cycle campaigning happens in a geographical context.
 So with Cyclescape you can see where issues are, subscribe to things in areas of interest to you, and see how nearby things relate.